 We love that eBay remains the best place to find the things we need from millions of sellers around the world.

-Sadly, over the past few weeks we have seen a tiny minority of sellers attempting to exploit other users at this difficult time by listing items at unreasonably inflated prices.
+Sadly, a tiny minority of sellers have attempted to exploit other users at this difficult time by listing essential items at unreasonably inflated prices.

 We want to be really clear: we in no way support this.

-We have introduced additional stringent measures to prevent or quickly remove listings that we find unfairly priced above their retail value.
-Some of the products covered by these new measures include antibacterial gel, protective masks, toilet roll, and baby formula.
+We have stringent measures in place to prevent or quickly remove listings of essential items that we find unfairly priced above their retail value.
+Some of the products covered by these measures include antibacterial gel, protective masks, toilet roll, and baby formula.

-We want to encourage you, our amazing eBay community, to report any listings you suspect of ‘price gouging’ to us.
+We want to encourage you, our amazing eBay community, to report any listings of essential items that you suspect of ‘price gouging’ to us.
 We take these reports very seriously and we will take action as necessary.

-The nation-wide shop closure due to COVID-19 also includes charity shops of course.
-We’re happy to say you can still support many of them by heading over to their eBay store.
+We’re proud to say you can still support many of the causes closest to your heart by heading over to their eBay store.
 Simply visit our Charity Hub and type in the cause you wish to support.
 You can also look out for items that have a blue and yellow ribbon next to them on site, showing that they are being sold for charity.

 Give at Checkout:

-We have nominated NHS Charities Together as our latest Give at Checkout partner.
+We have nominated Crisis as our latest Give at Checkout partner.

-Whenever you buy anything on eBay.co.uk, you will have the opportunity to donate to NHS Charities together to help drive vital funds to their COVID-19 fundraising appeal.
+Whenever you buy anything on eBay.co.uk, you will have the opportunity to donate to Crisis to help drive vital funds that make such a difference to people.